14 Top-Rated Hiking Trails in Tucson

-For an overview of our top picks, see our list of the best hikes in Tucson.
+For an overview of our top picks, see our list of the best hiking trails in Tucson.

 1. Seven Falls Trail

-Located in the Sabino Canyon Recreational Area, this beautiful trail takes you from the desert, up Bear Canyon, to a beautiful set of pools.
+Located in the Sabino Canyon Recreational Area, this is one of the best hiking trails in Arizona.
+The trail takes you from the desert, up Bear Canyon, to a beautiful set of pools.
 The trail follows a stream, which you criss-cross many times.
 Along the way, you'll see saguaro, buckhorn cholla, barrel cactus, and cottonwood trees.